Nothing-Developer-Programme/GlyphMatrix-Developer-Kit/README.md

 ### User Interaction

-`Glyph Toys` are commonly controlled using `Glyph BUtton` on the back of the device.
+`Glyph Toys` are commonly controlled using `Glyph Button` on the back of the device.
 There are mainly three types of interaction with `Glyph Button`:

 - **Short press**: A quick press on `Glyph Button` cycles through available toys.
 When your toy is selected and shown on the `Glyph Matrix`, its functions start.
 Tapping again navigates to the next toy.
 - **Long press**: A long press on `Glyph Button` sends a `"change"` event to the currently selected toy, triggering an action you defined.
 For example, in the preinstalled camera toy, the first long press activates the camera and subsequent presses capture photos.
 For the timer toy, it toggles start/stop.
 (This feature must be enabled in `AndroidManifest.xml`).